StTronn/Nocturne-Blog/content/blog/js_and_music/index.md

 description: "stuff for people diving in js and a jist for music"
 ---

 Diving in js and a music junky?
-Turns out there is a lot of cool things that you can do and make learning and your skill to a whole new level.
+Turns out there is a lot of cool things that you can do to take learning and your skill to a whole new level.
 This is a hitchhiker's guide to get you started on discovering this musical journey.
-The guide is in 2 parts the first part provides with the introduction to the tools you need while the other fills you head up with some ideas that you can work on.
+The guide is in 2 parts the first part provides with the introduction to the tools you need while the other fills your head up with some ideas that you can work on.

 ![music](./viz.png)
 *my own viz using canvas and web audio api*